soerenkoehler/soerenkoehler.github.io/_posts/blog/2019-10-27-not-downloading-docker.md

 ---
 layout: post
-title: (Not) Downloading Docker Desktop...
+title: "(Not) Downloading Docker Desktop..."
 tags: [english, blog, windows, docker]
 ---
 Today I had some spare time and remembered that I wanted to check on Docker for